meanbee/poddle/readme.md

 - Audio to Text Converted

 Each state (apart from new) has a failure state which is used to show if a podcast failed at this state.
 The service responsible for this process can decide whether to retry podcasts in this process but by default these are end states.

+## Frontend

+We use gulp independently of Elixir to manage the frontend.
+To re-compile:

+    cd public/assets/
+    gulp styles

 ## Contributors